 The high class and artism of the Silesian Philharmonic Orchestra is known across Europe.
 In July of 2000, along with the Silesian Philharmonic Choir led by Mirosław Jacek Błaszczyk, the Orchestra performed for Pope John Paul the 2nd during the celebration of the year 2000 jubilee in Rome.
 Since its first tours around the former Czechoslovakia in 1958, the orchestra has given concerts in all Europe.
 The orchestra has also promoted Polish culture outside of its home continent, in such places as Japan, Taiwan, and South Korea.
 The Symphonic Orchestra gave almost 550 concerts in 25 countries outside Poland.

 Since its very foundation, the Silesian Philharmonic has been hosting such top artists from Leopold Stokowski, Gennady Rozdyestwiensky or Fou Ts’onga, to Krystian Zimerman, Ida Haendel, Victoria de los Angeles, or Montserrat Caballé.
-All these names are yet another proof of the philharmonic’s well established position and high prestige it enjoys in its country.

 The Silesian Philharmonic Symphony Orchestra, led by Karol Stryja, has been the first ensemble to record and publish the complete vocal-orchestral works by Karol Szymanowski (which are still availble from the Naxos label).
 When it comes to recordings, the Philharmonic’s musicians have been among the most prolific ensembles in Poland.
 Their album containing George Gershwin’s works under the baton of Jerzy Salwarowski has achieved the Gold Record Award, and the recording of Karłowicz’s complete Symphonic Poems (with the same conductor) has proved to be monumental.
 In November 2007, the first ever recording of Wojciech Kilar’s Magnificat was released, performed by the Silesian Symphony Orchestra and Choir under the baton of Mirosław Jacek Błaszczyk (featuring solo appearances by Izabela Kłosińska, Tomasz Krzysica, and Piotr Nowacki).
 Later, musicians of the Silesian Philharmonic realized premere recordings of such works as: Festive Overture, Advent Symphony no. 5 and Paschal Hymn by Wojciech Kilar and two pieces by Alexander Tansman.
 Previous CDs, including works by Witold Lutosławski, Bolesław Szabelski, Henryk Mikołaj Górecki and Eugeniusz Knapik, have a very good opinion.